BlueSausage/BlueSausage/README.md

 ## 💼 Experience

+- **karriere tutor GmbH (2025–Today):** Supporting and optimizing AI applications and conducting data analysis to drive innovation in the education sector
 - **Netfonds AG (2025–Today):** Driving digital transformation with AI in a regulated financial environment
 - **Hawego.de (2020–2025):** Automated data flows and shipping logic in e-commerce systems
 - **NEULAND GmbH (2018–2020):** Automation and product data management via custom scripting in Google Sheets